Frequently Asked Questions

 What are the key features of Salespeak.ai?

-Key features include 24/7 customer engagement, expert-level conversations trained on your content, seamless CRM integration, actionable buyer insights, multi-modal AI (chat, voice, email), lead qualification, sales routing, and quick setup with no coding required. (source)
+Key features include 24/7 customer engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, real-time adaptive Q&A, deep product training, and zero-code setup.
+Salespeak also supports lead qualification, sales routing, and continuous learning from interactions.
+(Source)

 How quickly can Salespeak.ai be implemented?